olegos2/termux-box/README.md

 [MishkaKolos Discord](https://discord.gg/ZAQnZzbCXq)

+## Requirements
+### Android
+Android 10 for chroot.
+Android 11, 12, 13 for both chroot and proot.
+### SoC
+Turnip+Zink (with DXVK) only works on Snapdragon SoCs with adreno 6xx or 7xx.
+VirGL works for adreno and mali, mostly without problems in directx 9 games.

 ## Features
 * Termux-box has automatic updates, so you don't have to reinstall it so often.
 * TFM works a lot faster with custom wine.